-- 8) Notify Cayman Approach, who will then notify Kingston, Havana and Cenamer ACC's; - 3) Issue Voice Advisory defining the status of airport operations and capacity of RFFS available; - 4) Notify Aeronautical Information Services, who will then make a special weather observation (SPECI); - 5) Report to AEOC Manager that steps 1-5 have been completed; - 6) Record all details and actions taken in the ATC Daily Watch Log and ATC notification form (Enclosure 1), indicating notification time(s) and name of person completing action. - 7) Fill out and submit the required Mandatory Occurrence Report form.
+- 3) Notify Kingston, Havana and Cenamer ACC's; - 4) Issue Notice to Airmen (NOTAM) immediately, defining the status of airport operations and capacity of RFFS available; - 5) Minimize vehicle traffic on the affected runway to prevent disturbance of accident investigation evidence;

+- 6) Report to AEOC Manager that steps 1-5 have been completed; - 7) Notify the meteorological department to make a special weather observation; - 8) Record all details and actions taken in the ATC Daily Watch Log and ATC notification form (Enclosure 1), indicating notification time(s) and name of person completing action.

-6.9.2 Action by Rescue and Firefighting Service
+6.9.2 Action by Rescue and Fire Fighting Service

 - 1) A request to respond to an aircraft accident in the water will normally be issued by the Air Traffic Services.
 When, however, a call is received from any other person, an accident is observed, or there is reason to consider that an accident is imminent, the Air Traffic Services will be informed by the ARFFS watch room immediately of the nature of the request/call.
-Once ATC has been notified Rescue and Fire Fighting Services shall: - a) Proceed via fastest access routes with rescue launch to the most suitable launching ramp near the accident scene and establish an initial incident command post; - b) The designated crew will board the rescue launch and respond immediately to the accident site; - c) After assessment and if required deploy life saving devices in order to bring survivors to the collection point.
+Once ATC has been notified Rescue and Fire Fighting Services shall: - a.
+Proceed via fastest access routes to the ARFFS Boathouse and establish a initial incident command post; - b.
+The designated crew will board the boat and respond immediately to the accident site; - c.
+After assessment and if required deploy life saving devices in order to bring survivors to the collection point.